 The first ATC production in the Studio Theatre was in February 1997, when the ATC presented two one-act plays: Aunt Ruth by Steve McGiffen, winner of the 1996 ATC Play Writing Competition, and Haiku by Katherine Snodgrass.
 Since then, the ATC has captivated Studio audiences with Marsha Norman’s ‘night Mother (February 1998) and Finneas Edwards’ The Four Wheelers (October 1998), winner of the 1998 ATC Playwriting Competition.
 ATC members and FRIENDS have also been key to the successful “Sponsor-a-Chair” campaign of 1998, which resulted in 65 new comfortable chairs for the Studio Theatre.
 Each chair features a plaque with the sponsor’s name or a special dedication on it.

-Parking is very limited so you are advised to use public transport wherever possible or leave plenty of time for finding a parking space.
+Parking is very limited in the area so you are advised to use public transport if possible or leave plenty of time to find a parking space.
+Also please note that metered (paid) parking in the area is in effect until 9 p.m. every day except Sundays and holidays.

-The theatre is on several public transport links to the following stops:
+The theatre is easily accessible by public transport to the following nearby stops:

-Verboekhoven (Bus 58, 59; Tram 55, 56, 92, 93): If your bus/tram is coming from the centre of Brussels, walk towards the front of the tram stop, and cross over to the outside of the roundabout and Rue Waelhem is the first road to your left.
+Verboekhoven (Bus 58, 59; Tram 55, 56, 92, 93): If your bus/tram is coming from the center of Brussels, walk in the direction the tram was travelling.
+Rue Waelhem is the first road off the roundabout.

-The theatre is about two-third of the way down the road, opposite Lidl.
+The theatre is about a block down on the right, nearly opposite Lidl.

-Demolder (Tram 23, 24): Take Rue Leopold Courouble to the end and turn right into Rue Waelhem.
-The theatre is about two-thirds of the way down the road, opposite Lidl.
+Demolder (Tram 7 & 25): Take Rue Leopold Courouble to the end and turn left into Rue Waelhem.
+The theatre is a short walk down the road, on the right, nearly opposite Lidl.